csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.2.6 =
+Fixes fatal errors in the Feeds meta box and when processing feeds or form data.
+Adds a filter to control which feeds are deleted during form replacements and JSON imports.

 = 3.2.5 =
 Fixes incorrect translation slugs.
 Adds caching to more database queries.
 Stops using transients to cache the dashboard widget query results.
 Starts using wp_cache_get() instead.